1877 VFA season: Association membership

-The formation of the Association was an important step in the organization of football, but it was effectively an administrative change only.
-Compared with the unaffiliated 1876 season, there was no significant change to the manner in which matches were scheduled and played or the premiership decided.

-1877 VFA premiership
+Metropolitan

 The 1877 premiership was won by the Carlton Football Club, which played twenty-one matches during the year, winning fourteen and drawing four. finished second, having played twenty-three matches, winning sixteen and drawing four.
 At the time, Melbourne and Carlton were considered to be by far the strongest senior clubs, so Carlton's position as the top club was based almost entirely on head-to-head matches between the two clubs – of which Carlton won two, Melbourne won one, and one was drawn.